bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

 1. Create and Save OOTB or BDA Configuratin CDT as Group's Base CDT [User Story 14](/../../issues/14)

-## Operation Team Process

-Operations team is a team that is responsible for the deployment of releases to production and non-production testing environments.
-### Pre-Requisites
-1. Images
-   1. Foundation - latest OOTB version in more secured artifactory
-   2. App - release version for each Group
-   3. Agent - release version for each Group
-   4. DB2 for Config schema for each
-   5. DB2 for schemas other than Config
-   6. MQ Image
- 2. Git Release Branch
-   1. Release version of the CDT for each Group
-   2. Group's release version of DB extension for non-config schemas

-### Deliverables
-1. Deployed Containers
-   1. Deploy each Group's release version of App, Agent containers
-2. DB Changes
-   1. DB2 Config Schema corresponding to each Group with its release version of CDT applied
-   2. DB2 Non-Config Schema for each Group with the release version of DB extensions applied
-3. MQ
-   1. Apply release changes including new Queues, Container factories etc with
-   2. Generated .bindings file after applying release changes
-4. Helm Charts - Release version
-   1. Each Group's updated ConfigMap corresponding to the release
-   2. Updated values.yaml file with release changes

 ## Service Team Process

 Service team is a team that is responsible for the development, unit testing, and group testing of the service.